vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

      - Under _Build and deployment_, change the Branch to be the `main` and select `root` as the publishing folder.
 Click Save, this will activate Github pages.
      - Under _Custom domain_ add `mta-sts.example.com`, this will create a commit that adds a `CNAME` file directly to the root of your repository.

 5. Once your custom domain is set up, GitHub will begin the process of issuing an SSL certificate using Let's Encrypt.
 This process typically takes around 15 minutes but can take up to 24 hours.
-Once the certificate is issued, the _Enforce HTTPS_ checkbox will be clickable.
-Please enable this setting if you are allowed to do so.
+Once the certificate is issued, the **Enforce HTTPS** checkbox will be clickable.
 After enabling this setting, the policy is deployed.
-You can verify this by navigating to:
-`https://mta-sts.example.com/.well-known/mta-sts.txt` - you should see the policy, and it should have loaded over `HTTPS`.
+You can verify this by navigating to: `https://mta-sts.example.com/.well-known/mta-sts.txt` - you should see the policy, and it should have loaded over `HTTPS`.

 Example:
 - MTA-STS policy for `vand3rlinden.com`: https://mta-sts.vand3rlinden.com/.well-known/mta-sts.txt